Advice for Parents

 Ways to Support Career Development

 - Encourage your student to visit the Career Center early and often in their college career.
-They can visit with a Career Counselor, develop a résumé, complete a mock interview, attend career fairs, and complete internships.
+They can visit with a Career Advisor, develop a résumé, complete a mock interview, attend career fairs, and complete internships.
 These are just a few services available through the Career Center.

 "Students who use the career center four or more times a semester are more likely to have job offers than those who use it once a semester."